techsoft3d/ts3d-hc-clashmanager/README.md

 ## Demo

-The demo is a "quick and dirty" front-end implementation for the library.
-It is not meant to be a robust, full-fledged application, but rather a practical Proof of Concept that showcases the clash detection functionality.
+The demo is a "quick and dirty" front-end implementation of the library.
+It is not meant to be a robust, full-fledged application, but rather a practical Proof of Concept that showcases the main clash detection features.
 It can be found in the 'dev/public' folder of the project.

 To start the demo with the provided sample model locally when using the Visual Studio Code Live Server plugin use the below URL:
 <http://127.0.0.1:5500/dev/viewer.html?scs=models/arboleda.scs>